sadaftaneemy-lang/Analog-Bandgap-Reference-design-using-sky130-/README.md

 After running the netlist we  get plots of Vref, CTAT and PTAT.

 # Acknowledgement
-I would like to thank  Anmol Purty, Kunal Ghosh (Co-Founder of VSD),  for guiding throughout this research work on Bandgap reference circuit using sky130nm PDK.
+I would like to thank Anmol Purty vlsi engineer, Kunal Ghosh (Co-Founder of VSD),for guiding throughout this research work on Bandgap reference circuit using sky130nm PDK.